rhel-labs/instruqt/firewall-system-role/04-openarbitraryport/assignment.md

 enhanced_loading: null
 ---

-In this challenge we'll open port 9999 on `rhelvm`.
+In this challenge we'll open port 9999 on `vm1`.

 In the [button label="controlnode"](tab-0) terminal, add the lines `- port: ['9999/tcp']` and `state: enabled` to the `hosts` file.

 <pre>
 all:
   hosts:
-    rhelvm:
+    vm1:
   vars:
     firewall:
       - service: http